rilov/claudeskill/caludeskillexplained.md

 **2. Modify This Skill** ✏️
 ```
-Add new templates
+Add new templates to the existing 5 (basic, percentage, financial, converter, health)
 Include more formulas in references
-Extend the Python scripts
+Extend the Python scripts with new calculation types
-Create new calculator types
+Customize colors and branding
+Add more calculator variations to existing templates
 ```

 **3. Create Your Own Skill** 🚀